bfredl/nvim-ipy/README.md

 Connect to existing kernel | `:IPython --existing` Start kernel in different language | `:IPython --kernel julia-0.4`

-This plugin runs in the python3 host by default, but the kernel process don't need to be the same version of python as this plugin runs in.
+This plugin runs in the python3 host by default, but the kernel process don't need to be the same version of python as the plugin runs in.
 Kernelspec can be used to launch a python2 kernel, the same way as from the Jupyter console and notebook.
 Use `:IPython --kernel python2` or the `:IPython2` shortcut.
 You might need to execute

     ipython2 kernelspec install-self --user